 Poonam: Looking back, what was the most challenging aspect of the school admissions process?
 How did you approach that challenge and overcome it?
 How would you advise other MBA applicants who are facing similar challenges?

 Carlos: To be honest, besides managing the anxiety while waiting for results, the process was pretty smooth and painless (primarily because you kept me in line!).
-Actually the most challenging part of the whole process came after being accepted and having to deal with all the immigration red tape (visa process, money wiring, …).
-To deal with it, there is only one advice to other applicants: start early (that also applies to the rest of application).
+Actually, the most challenging part of the whole process came after being accepted and having to deal with all the immigration red tape (visa process, money wiring).
+To deal with it, there is only one piece of advice to other applicants: start early (that also applies to the rest of the application).
 Start processing all the bureaucracy and paperwork as soon as you accept the offer.

-Poonam: How challenging it is to manage full time school and family at the same time?
-Do you have any time management tips for the prospective students?
+Poonam: How challenging it is to manage full-time school and family at the same time?
+Do you have any time management tips for prospective students?

-Carlos: I am a very lucky man to be married with a very patient and sympathetic woman.
+Carlos: I am a very lucky man to be married to a very patient and sympathetic woman.
 Also, I think it’s all about the buy-in process; they (my wife and kid) are convinced that the MBA here and now was the best next step in our lives.
-There is also a huge Cornell component to that: the strong community here is supportive and the “Joint Ventures” (“the real brains behind this operation” is their motto) group is very active.
-Indeed, my experience at Cornell has been great so far - the recruiting season has started and I have two job offers!
+There is also a huge Cornell component to that: the strong community here is supportive, and the “Joint Ventures” (“the real brains behind this operation” is their motto) group is very active.
+Indeed, my experience at Cornell has been great so far- the recruiting season has started, and I have two job offers!

-Poonam: Do you have any admissions tips for applicants for full time MBA program (essays, résumé, recommendation letters, interview, adjustment to the campus) etc.?
+Poonam: Do you have any admissions tips for applicants for a full-time MBA program (essays, résumé, recommendation letters, interview, adjustment to the campus), etc.?

 Carlos: Sure, the MBA application process is all about storytelling.
 Successful applicants have the ability to connect the dots between their background/experiences and their future goals, with a clear need for an MBA in between those pieces.
 An MBA is not an end in itself, but a platform to launch you into your future.

 Poonam: What are your favorite non-school books?
-What are you hobbies?
+What are your hobbies?